 MMWEC is a public corporation and a political subdivision of the Commonwealth of Massachusetts, created as a means to develop a bulk power supply for its Members and other utilities.
-MMWEC is authorized to construct, own or purchase ownership interests in, and to issue revenue bonds to finance, electric facilities (Projects).
+MMWEC is authorized to construct, own or purchase ownership interests in, and to issue revenue bonds to finance. electric facilities (Projects).
 MMWEC has acquired ownership interests in electric facilities operated by other entities and also owns and operates its own electric facilities.
 MMWEC sells all of the capability (Project Capability) of each of its Projects to its Members and other utilities (Project Participants) under Power Sales Agreements (PSAs).
-Among other things, the PSAs require each Project Participant to pay its pro rata share of MMWEC's costs related to the Project, which costs include debt service on the revenue bonds issued by MMWEC to finance the Project, plus 10% of MMWEC's debt service to be paid into a Reserve and Contingency Fund.

-In addition, should a Project Participant fail to make any payment when due, other Project Participants of that Project may be required to increase (step-up) their payments and correspondingly their Participant's share of that Project's Project Capability to an additional amount not to exceed 25% of their original Participant's share of that Project's Project Capability.
-Project Participants have covenanted to fix, revise, and collect rates at least sufficient to meet their obligations under the PSAs.

-Holden Municipal Light Department has entered into PSAs and Power Purchase Agreements (PPAs) with MMWEC.
-Under both the PSAs and PPAs, the Department is required to make certain payments to MMWEC payable solely from Municipal Light Department revenues.
-Under the PSAs, each Participant is unconditionally obligated to make all payments due to MMWEC, whether or not the Project(s) is completed or operating, and notwithstanding the suspension or interruption of the output of the Project(s).
+The Light Department has entered into PSAs with MMWEC.
+Under the PSAs the Department is required to make certain payments to MMWEC payable soley from Municipal Light Department revenues.
+Among other things, the PSAs require each Project Participant to pay its pro rata share of MMWEC's costs related to the Project, which costs include debt service on the revenue bonds issued by MMWEC to finance the Project.
+In addition, should a Project Participant fail to make any payment when due, other Project Participants of that Project may be required to increase (stepup) their payments and correspondingly their Participant's share of that Project's Project Capability.
+Project Participants have covenanted to fix, revise and collect rates at least sufficient to meet their obligations under the PSAs.
+Each Participant is unconditionally obligated to make payments due to MMWEC whether or not Project(s) is completed or operating and notwithstanding the suspension or interruption of the output of the Project(s).